Why diversity & inclusion research?

-The case of Afro hair discrimination
+In focus: Afro hair discrimination

-In the survey we specifically focused on Afro hair discrimination as a DE&I issue in teaching institutions, consulting with World Afro Day, a Community Interest Company educating the public about Afro hair, equality and identity.
+In the survey, we specifically focused on Afro hair discrimination as a DE&I issue in teaching institutions, consulting with World Afro Day, a Community Interest Company educating the public about Afro hair, equality and identity.

-In this survey we found:
+In this survey, we found: